-Following this work session, staff will finalize the draft Ordinance and complete the CEQA analysis before returning to the Planning Commission for additional feedback prior to presenting to the Council for final consideration later this year.
+Following this work session, staff will finalize the draft Ordinance and complete the CEQA analysis before presenting to the Council for final consideration in December 2022.
 Following adoption, staff will work with our consultant team to create two informational documents to aid developers and staff in processing these applications.
 The documents will include a developer checklist and an informational handout which can be updated, as needed, in response to changes to State law.

-Prepared by: Jeremy Lochirco, Planning Manager

-Christina Morales, Housing Division Manager

-Rozalynne Thompson, Senior Planner
+Prepared by: Jeremy Lochirco, Planning Manager Christina Morales, Housing Division Manager Rozalynne Thompson, Senior Planner